ignaciorlando/retinal-hemodynamics/README.md

 # Simulation of retinal hemodynamics

-This code corresponds to our project on simulation of the retinal hemodynamics.
+This code corresponds to our MICCAI 2018 paper on retinal hemodynamics simulation.
+If you use this code, please cite:
+Orlando, JI, Barbosa Breda, J, van Keer, K, Blaschko, MB, Blanco, PJ and Bulant, C. "Towards a glaucoma risk index based on simulated hemodynamics from fundus images".
+MICCAI 2018.

 ## Installation